 Although these cookies taste basically the same as hers, they’re much easier to make.
 That’s because I’ve found some shortcuts that don’t involve a lot of ingredient mixing, sifting, and other time-consuming motions.

 In fact, I have a secret that became a game-changer for making cookies.
-I’m talking about all of my “homemade” cookies.
+I’m talking about many of my “homemade” cookies.

 Ingredients for Raspberry Thumbprint Cookies

 For the base of the cookie, you need yellow cake mix, eggs, and oil.